google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 ### Re-use styles with internal stylesheets {: #internal }

-TODO: DevTools workflow at end of this section

 Earlier, you used inline styles to apply a style to a `<p>` tag like this: